 It’s important to design for flow amplification when sizing filters, lines and valves

-If the proper size of the lines is not selected to handle a higher flow rate, unwanted heat will occur causing damage to motors or other components.
+If the proper size of the lines is not selected to handle a higher flow rate, unwanted heat will occur causing damage to motors or other hydraulic system components.
 When designing a hydraulic system valves must be selected and sized correctly, or flow will be restricted which can cause it to unseat.
 In addition, the filter must be sized correctly, or the bypass valve may open causing some of the fluid to be unfiltered or cause a flow surge that could collapse the element.

 Needle valves are common in low-pressure hydraulic systems and are often automated, connected to a hydraulic motor or air actuator that automatically opens and closes the valve.
 Manual and automated valves of all types provide precise control of the flow rate and are used for regulating the flow of fluid in the system.
 However, in some cases a needle valve can cause excessive heat to build up and waste energy if not properly designed into a system.
 For instance, if the system is operating at 10 gallons per minute, pressure will flow to the actuator if the relief valve is set at less than the 3,000 PSI.
 If the pump is producing 10 gallons per minute and it becomes necessary to slow the cylinder down, the needle valve must be adjusted down to restrict the flow.
 As the flow to the cylinder is restricted, the relief valve will open allowing the flow to go over it at 3,000 psi wasting energy in the form of heat.
 At 3,000 PSI, with as little as 2 gallons per minute over the rated flow, it can generate as much as 9,000 BTU.
-Excessive heat will severely damage hydraulic components and waste energy.
+Excessive heat will severely damage hydraulic system components and waste energy.

 This blog is an excerpt from our whitepaper, Hydraulic Safety Begins With the Design.
 Click here or the link below to download your free whitepaper!